timur-khakhalev/tg-chat-processor/README.md

 # Telegram Chat Processor

+Save tokens for an AI that you want to use to process your Telegram chat history **60k to ~20k tokens**

 A client-side tool to process and filter Telegram chat exports (`result.json`).
 This tool allows you to filter messages by author and hashtags, and then export the selected messages to an XML file.

 **Live Application:** [https://tg-chat-processor.timurai.tech/](https://tg-chat-processor.timurai.tech/)